GitWitIt-CM/-CYBR2100_Portfolio_-MckenzieCameron-/week-03/index.md

 # Week 03: GPL License & Vulnerablitiy Report

 ## License Choice
 I would choose the **MIT License** because it is simple and permissive.
 It only requires attribution, works well with both open-source and propietary projects, and avoids the strict copyleft rules of GPL.
-Apache is similair but adds patent terms that are not relevant here.
+Apache is similar but adds patent terms that are not relevant here.

 ## Vulnerablilty Report Template